 Immigrant Visas & Fiancé(e) Visas: To prepare for your interview, follow the steps and the document checklist on the Immigrant and Fiancé(e) Visa Interview Preparation page.

 For fiancé(e) visas, the National Visa Center (NVC) will notify you when your case has been sent to the U.S. Embassy for an interview.
 Please note that you must pay the K visa application fee before you can schedule your appointment.
 Interview appointments for fiancé(e) visas are now available to schedule online at http://www.ustraveldocs.com/ph or call the Embassy’s Visa Information and Appointment Service Center at (+63) 2 8548-8223 or (+63) 2 7792-8988.

 If you are unable to complete the steps and the document checklist prior to your scheduled appointment, please RESCHEDULE your interview online at http://www.ustraveldocs.com/ph or call the Embassy’s Visa Information and Appointment Service Center at (+63) 2 8548-8223 and (+63) 2 7792-8988.

 IMPORTANT NOTE: A fiancé(e) derivative (K2) applicant must apply and be issued a visa (if qualified) within one (1) year from the date the fiancé(e) (K1) visa was issued.
-This requirement has temporarily been extended an additional 180 days due to the COVID-19 pandemic.
 In addition, derivative (K2) applicants who are turning 21 years old must apply, be issued a visa, and enter the United States before the applicant’s 21st birthday.
 Therefore, we strongly urge K2 applicants to apply for a visa as soon as possible.

 Nonimmigrant Visas: To prepare for your nonimmigrant visa interview please gather and prepare the following required documents: